-Continuing on to one of the most important sights in the South of France: the Pont du Gard.
+The next stage of our itinerary takes you to of the most important sights in the South of France: the Pont du Gard.
 The aqueduct is one of the best preserved Roman buildings and we got to explore the monument by foot as well as paddle under the Pont du Gard by kayak.

 After that we were in for one of the most amazing experiences and the highlight of our entire South of France journey… a trip with a Houseboat!
 Yes, you heard right!
 We navigated our our 12m long boat around the Camargue and discovered some beautiful places.
 Our journey with the Houseboat extended all the way down to the pretty town of Aigues-Mortes.

 Our Accommodation in Aigues-Mortes: Boutique Hôtel des Remparts & Spa

 The entrance of the Provence!
 For two days we explored one of the most beautiful places on earth: the villages of the Luberon, including Bonnieux, Lourmarin and Roussillon.
 If there is anywhere that the stereotypes of Provence come true, then it is here: lavender scents, local farmer’s markets and picture-perfect streets lined with olive trees.
 Honestly, this section of the road trip will positively astound you as much as it does us.

 You can find our more detailed travel article about Luberon here: Provence: The Charming Villages of Luberon

 Our Accommodation in Lourmarin: Mas La Cheneraie